pagopa/pagopa-template-notice-pdf/README.md

 ### Supported languages

-The following languages are supported:
+You can find all the locale strings in the [`i18next.json`](./src/assets/i18next.json) file.
+The currently supported languages are:

 - Italian (`it`)
 - German (`de`)